Vishvjeet-Rana/E-commerce-static-website/README.md

 # E-commerce-static-website

-This project includes my learnings about HTML & CSS.
-And I also have used Font-awesome site and some google features.

-# Made by

-Vishvjeet Rana
+An E-commerce site's static front-end design.
+Using HTML & CSS.